IObundle/iob-soc/README.md

 LOCAL\_BOARD_LIST: list of boards attached to the local machine.

+BOARD\_SERVER: remote machine where the hardware board is attached.

+BOARD\_USER: user name for BOARD\_SERVER.

 LOCAL\_COMPILER_LIST: list of FPGA compilers installed in the local machine.

 COMPILE\_SERVER: remote machine where the FPGA compiler is installed.